Current Volunteer Opportunities

 Wildlife Nursery Assistants (Rouge Park)

-Summer is the busiest season at Toronto Wildlife Centre, as we admit hundreds of orphaned animals.
-Being too young to care for themselves, they need to be hand-fed every few hours throughout the day.
-As a Wildlife Nursery Assistant, you will specialize in caring for these young patients until they are old enough to feed themselves, with an emphasis on caring for orphaned baby squirrels.
+Spring to Fall are the busiest seasons at Toronto Wildlife Centre, as we admit hundreds of orphaned animals.
+Being too young to care for themselves, they need to be hand-fed every few hours throughout the day, provided with enrichment, and stay with us until they are old enough to be released.
+As a Wildlife Nursery Assistant, you will specialize in caring for these young patients by hand feeding, cleaning out their enclosure, and providing them with enrichment.

 Requirements